CodingWithDuckii/AetherOS/README.md

 2. Copy **all the code** inside that file.
 3. Come back to Discord **Settings → Vencord → Themes → Edit QuickCSS**.
 4. Paste it into the editor and close The Editor.
-5. If your Discord suddenly Changes — **Welcome to AetherOS!** 🎉
+5. If your Discord suddenly changes — **Welcome to AetherOS!** 🎉

 ---

-IF YOU WANT A YOUTUBE TUTORIAL PLEASE CLICK HERE --> [YT-LINK-HERE]
+IF YOU WANT A YOUTUBE TUTORIAL, PLEASE CLICK HERE --> [YT-LINK-HERE]

 ---